 - Comments can be entered manually.
 If the production order has been created from a sales Order, comments from the sales order will automatically be entered here.
 This does not apply to consolidated production orders.

 - The next step is to specify the components for the production order.
 Upon clicking the Load Production BOM button, the Production Order tab displays the Production BOM set up for the finished good to be produced in DEAR Inventory.

 - The operation duration and quantity of the components and resources are calculated to produce the quantity of finished goods specified in the Order Details → Quantity field.

-- Quantities of resources and components in the Production Order can be edited, including adding or removing components and resources for Draft, Planned and Released Orders.
+- Quantities of resources and components in the production order can be edited, including adding components and resources for Draft, Planned and Released orders.

 - Costs and operation cycle duration are calculated automatically.

 - DEAR checks the availability of the components.
 Checking of availability is executed by the following rules: